install.packages("ggplot2")12 Introduction to dplyr: mammal sleep dataset

 # ℹ 2 more variables: brainwt <dbl>, bodywt <dbl>

-Here’s an example we have already used:
+Here is an example we have already written the nested way:

 # A tibble: 6 × 2